Headaches and jaw-related tension

 Migraine is a neurological condition involving increased sensitivity of the nervous system.
 It may present with throbbing head pain, sensitivity to light or sound, nausea, or visual changes.

-• Jaw-related pain may overlap with migraine pain patterns
+• jaw-related pain may overlap with migraine pain around the temples, face or head

 Understanding this overlap is important.
 These conditions do not replace one another – they can coexist.
 In these situations, each condition may require its own management, and addressing contributing factors such as muscle activity, sleep, and jaw function may help reduce the overall load on the system, we can calm the trigeminal nerve which leads to overall improvement.